 - Explanation.
 You must provide historical insights.

-How much do you need to score in SAQ?
+How much do you need to score in the SAQ section of the APWH exam?

-The short-answer section on the APWH exam contains three questions, with each question having three parts.
-You’ll have 40 minutes total to complete the section.
-Although this may seem like a lot of time, it works out to less than five minutes per part.
+The short-answer section on the AP World History exam contains 3 questions, each with 3 parts.
+You’ll have 40 minutes total to complete the section or 5 minutes per part.

-Where can I get the AP World History past exam short answer questions?
+Where can I get past AP World History exam short-answer questions?

-The College Board AP Central website has SAQs from 2002 to 2021, along with scoring commentary, available for download.
-However, many of the SAQs are from 2017 and older, so they are no longer applicable because the course no longer covers content before 1200.
+The College Board AP Central website has SAQs from 2002 to 2024, along with scoring commentary, available for download.
+However, many of the SAQs from prior to 2017 are not applicable because the course no longer covers content before 1200.

 Read More Related Articles

-FRQ section is worth 40% of the AP World History Modern score.
-Here are the strategies & resources that will help you ace the AP World History free-response questions.
+The FRQ section is worth 40% of the AP World History: Modern score.
+Here are the strategies and resources that will help you ace the APWH free-response questions section.